• Skip to primary navigation

 The Base:

-• Sturdy slices of fresh cucumber (for a low-carb alternative)
+• Cucumber slices (for a low-carb version)

 Feel free to experiment with different bases and find the perfect option to complement your toppings.